DrInTech22/HNG_STAGE_1/README.md

     A user can have multiple groups, each group delimited by comma "," Usernames and user groups are separated by semicolon ";"- Ignore whitespace

+## SOLUTION
+As stated in the submission requirements, I have written a detailed article on the task's solution.
+Check it out [here](https://devopsmaestro.hashnode.dev/how-to-automate-user-creation-with-bash-script-in-your-company)